Skip to main content

 A Specification Project must engage in a successful Release Review at the end of each Release Cycle.

-The Project Team must provide evidence that the TCK selected for the Specification Version provides sufficient coverage to reasonably validate Compatible Implementations.
+For a Technical Specification, the Project Team must provide evidence that the TCK selected for the Specification Version provides sufficient coverage to reasonably validate Compatible Implementations and must provide evidence that cited Compatible Implementations fulfil all requirements of the TCK.

 A Release Review concludes successfully with approval from the PMC and EMO, and approval by a Super-majority of the Specification Committee.